 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-A bundle branch block (BBB) is when something blocks or disrupts the electrical signal that causes your heart to beat.
+A bundle branch block (BBB) is a blockage or disruption of the electrical signal that makes your heart beat.
 This block leads to an abnormal heart rhythm.
+Bundle branch blocks are common, especially in people with heart failure.

 Advertisement